(for a downloadable pdf of our brochure and directions for use, click here)

 Water Temperature Range – 90 degrees or higher.

 pH level – 7.8 – 8.2 / Alkalinity – 80 – 120

 *See Hamilton Index for more information on proper hot tub water balance.

-*If hard water, use a Stain & Scale control.
+*If hard water, use a Stain & Scale to control.

 *If low calcium hardness, use a Calcium Increaser.
-120-150ppm is the best range.
+150-250ppm is the best range.

 Minimum 6 hrs per day.

-If your source water is hard water and you have not used a garden hose pre-filter, then the recommended amount of a Stain & Scale control should be used following directions on the bottle.
+If your source water is hard water, then the recommended amount of a Stain & Scale control should be used following directions on the bottle.
 Also a Metal Out product may be used when filling spa.
-Alternately, if you have a water softener, use soft water to fill your spa, then add the recommended amount of calcium.
+Alternatively, if you have a water softener, use soft water to fill your spa, then add the recommended amount of calcium.